 How to Calculate Hours Worked Like a Pro

 Time is money.
-And if you aren’t properly tracking the hours employees work, time wreaks havoc on your bottom line.
+And if you aren’t properly tracking the hours employees work, time can wreak havoc on your bottom line.
 How do you make sure you’re doing it the right way, paying your employees the right wage, and protecting your net income from errors?
 Consider this your bite-sized guide to calculating hours worked.

 The Big Picture